cj-sz/league-tool/README.md

 - Add support for the official [team ranking algorithm](https://www.math.umd.edu/~immortal/MATH401/book/ch_team_ranking.pdf) (this is a long term goal)
 - More descriptive statistics, and specific descriptive statistics for a given team or set of teams
 - Support ties, overtime statistics, and other interesting stuff
-- See the code for other minor TODOs!s
+- See the code for other minor TODOs!